What to expect from a career as a Crane Operator

 Crane operator programs are offered as apprenticeships, which means much of the curriculum will be focused on on-the-job training.
 In class work will consist of theory classes on crane and workplace safety, wire, rope and rigging instruction, crane maintenance, and also learning operations for both hydraulic and conventional cranes.

 General Crane Operator Program Requirements

-In order to register for Ontario college crane operator programs, students must have received their Offer of Training letter from the Ministry of Advanced Education and Skills Development.
+In order to register for Ontario college crane operator programs, students must have received their Offer of Training letter from the Ministry of Training, Colleges and Universities.